youngsunhere/website2/Speech2prob- HMM Posterior Probability Estimator Built with Kaldi.md

 		.
 		.

-* So the 'lexicon' in this case should just map itself to itself. **In the new lexicon, each phoneme is regarded as a word.** This is just like the lexicon in the well-known TIMIT recipe.
+* So the 'lexicon' in this case should just map itself onto itself. **In the new lexicon, each phoneme is regarded as a word.** This is just like the lexicon in the well-known TIMIT recipe.

 		aa	aa
 		c0	c0